daveveitch/CourseraPython/README.md

 To play the games:

-1. Open Google Chrome and copy/paste the URL at the top of each file.
+1. Open Google Chrome and copy/paste the URL at the top comments section of each file (if there is no URL, just regularly open the program in python).

 2. This will open a webpage called CodeSkulptor.
 Press the play button in the top left of the screen.